oguennec/express-4.x-google-example/README.md

-This example demonstrates how to use [Express](http://expressjs.com/) 4.x and [Passport](http://passportjs.org/) to authenticate users using Google.
+This example demonstrates how to use [Express](http://expressjs.com/) 4.x and [Passport](http://passportjs.org/) to authenticate users using Google (oauth2).

 Use this example as a starting point for your own web applications.

 ## Instructions